Moss' logic for ordered coalgebras: Monotone relations and their lifting

 of monotone maps such that the equality $R= (p_1)_\diamond\cdot (p_0)^\diamond$ holds (see~\cite{bkpv11} or~\cite{bkpv12} for details).
 Then the lifting $\ol{T}$ is computed by the following composition of graph relations:

 In elementary terms, we can check if the elements $\alpha \in TX$ and $\beta \in TY$ are related by the lifted relation $\ol{T}R$ as follows:

 Relation lifting behaves well with respect to graph relations, converse relations and restrictions of relations.
 The easy proofs of these properties follow immediately from the formula~\eqref{eq:relation-lifting}.
-We also give explicit explicit instances of relation liftings for Kripke-polynomial functors.
+We also give explicit explicit instances of relation liftings for Kripke-polynomial functors, and the convex powerset functor.

-\begin{exa} Suppose $T:\Pos\to\Pos$ is a locally monotone functor satisfying BCC, and $ \xymatrix@1{ R: X \ar[0,1]|-{\object @{/}} & Y } $ is a given relation. \begin{enumerate} \item {\em The relation lifting commutes with graph relations\/}, i.e., the equalities $\ol{T}f_\diamond = (Tf)_\diamond$ and $\ol{T}f^\diamond = (Tf)^\diamond$ hold. \item {\em Relation lifting commutes with converses\/}, i.e., the equality $\ol{T}R^\con =(\ol{T^\partial}R)^\con$ (or, equivalently, $\ol{T^\partial}R = (\ol{T}R^\con)^\con$) holds for every monotone relation $R$. \item {\em Relation lifting commutes with taking restrictions.\/} Given a restriction
+\begin{exa} Suppose $T:\Pos\to\Pos$ is a locally monotone functor satisfying BCC, and $ \xymatrix@1{ R: X \ar[0,1]|-{\object @{/}} & Y } $ is a given relation. \begin{enumerate} \item {\em The relation lifting commutes with graph relations}, i.e., the equalities $\ol{T}f_\diamond = (Tf)_\diamond$ and $\ol{T}f^\diamond = (Tf)^\diamond$ hold. \item {\em Relation lifting commutes with converses}, i.e., the equality $\ol{T}R^\con =(\ol{T^\partial}R)^\con$ (or, equivalently, $\ol{T^\partial}R = (\ol{T}R^\con)^\con$) holds for every monotone relation $R$. \item {\em Relation lifting commutes with taking restrictions.\/} Given a restriction

 of $ \xymatrix@1{ R: X \ar[0,1]|-{\object @{/}} & Y } $ along $f:A\to X$ and $g:B\to Y$, we can apply $\ol{T}$ to obtain

 since $\ol{T}$ commutes with taking the graphs by~(1) above. \item {\em Relation lifting for Kripke-polynomial functors\/} can be computed inductively: